idrissrasheed/Brazil-Conflict-Analysis/README.md

-# Brazil-Conflict-Analysis

-Brazil Political Violence and Protests Analysis
+# Brazil Conflict Analysis Report

-This is an analysis of political violence and protests in Brazil using data from ACLED.
-The aim of this analysis is to explore the data and gain insights into the types of conflicts and the number of fatalities associated with them.
+## Data Description
+The Brazil Conflict Tracker (2018-2023) Kaggle dataset provides a comprehensive record of both violent and non-violent conflicts in Brazil since 2018.
+The data source is from the Armed Conflict Location & Event Data Project (ACLED), which collects event data for disaggregated conflict analysis and crisis mapping.
+The last data update was on January 20th, 2023, and the dataset uploader Justin Oh removed ID-related variables and conflicts outside of Brazil provided by ACLED from the original dataset.

+## Questions

+* How are various types of conflicts spread out annually?
+* Which types of conflicts have the highest amount of deaths?
+* Which locations in Brazil tend to have high death tolls?

-# Libraries Used
+## Python Libraries
 The following Python libraries are used in this analysis:

 * pandas